lea-cohausz/lea-cohausz.github.io/aboutme.md

 ### Research Interests

+- causal modelling; combining causal inference and predictive models
 - XAI
-- causal modeling; and combining inference and predictive models
 - generalizability of models
 - much of the above in the context of Educational Data Mining
 - AI-Planning and Reinforcement Learning for Goal and Plan Recognition